 TMGT grad, Matthew Hui’s inspiring valedictory address centered on three themes; gratitude, resilience and understanding.
 Fellow classmates can check out the ceremony and Matt’s address at BCIT Winter Convocation March 1, 2023 (6:30pm) – YouTube

-Congratulations to all our latest group of graduates; Ghaiman (Ray) Al-Saidi, Masoud (Matt) Asheghi, Carlos Felicio, Shila Habibifard, Jesse Hausner, Jonathan Hou, Matthew Hui, Andrew Logan, Michael Ma, Chris Matson, Andy Maurice, Craig Sexton, Patrick Snelling, Burton Stephens, Lee Vallee, Charles Vasquez, Oliver Wackenreuther, Jing (Jessie) Wang.
+Congratulations to all our graduates; Ghaiman (Ray) Al-Saidi, Masoud (Matt) Asheghi, Carlos Felicio, Shila Habibifard, Jesse Hausner, Jonathan Hou, Matthew Hui, Andrew Logan, Michael Ma, Chris Matson, Andy Maurice, Craig Sexton, Patrick Snelling, Burton Stephens, Lee Vallee, Charles Vasquez, Oliver Wackenreuther, Jing (Jessie) Wang.

 TMGT Grad, Sunny Jassal, featured in Drishti Magazine!

 TMGT grad and BCIT Cyber Security Officer Sunny Jassal has been featured in Drishti Magazine.
 Learn more about Sunny’s career pathway and technical experience in the following profile article, Sunny Jassal: At The Forefront of Cyber Security.

 BCIT Bachelor of Technology Management graduates with at least four years of full-time work experience may qualify for Simon Fraser University Beedie School of Business MBA in Technology Management (MOT) Program.